AdaCore/aws/docs/source/high_level_services.rst

   icons and javascripts code shared by all web elements and must also be copied, see below.

-* Each graphic elements (icons) is referenced into the templates with the alias `/we_icons/<icon_name>`.
+* Each graphic elements (icons) is referenced in the templates with the alias `/we_icons/<icon_name>`.
 So users must provide the right alias ("`/we_icons/`") in the  Web server.

-* Each JavaScripts code is referenced into the templates with the alias `/we_js/<script>`.
+* Each JavaScripts code is referenced in the templates with the alias `/we_js/<script>`.
 So users must provide the right alias (`"/we_js/"`) in the  Web server.